 We believe children have the right to express their ideas, thoughts, emotions and learning in a variety of ways.
 Educators offer a variety of rich opportunities for children to express themselves through art, dramatic play, music, dance along with the ‘typical’ ways of communicating such as re-telling, creating stories, discussions and negotiations.

 The ‘100 Languages of Children’ is captured in a poem written by Loris Malaguzzi.
 Considered by many to be the father of Reggio Emilia.

-To find out more about how the Reggio Emilia approach is incorporated into everyday life at Nido Early School centres in Perth or Melbourne, visit one of our beautiful centres or contact us for further information.
+To find out more about how the Reggio Emilia approach is incorporated into everyday life at Nido Early School, visit one of our beautiful centres or contact us for further information.